 - Valuations for property, savings, investments or other assets

-On average, probate for the typical estate will take between 3 – 12 months.
-Generally, the time taken to obtain the Grant of Probate will take between 3 - 6 months, followed by the collection of assets and distribution of the assets which can take between 4 -12 months.
-The range takes into account handling everything from straightforward estate through to more complex estates.
+On average, probate for the typical estate will take between 3 and 12 months.
+Generally, the time taken to obtain the Grant of Probate will take between 3 and 6 months, followed by the collection of assets and distribution of the assets which can take between 4 -12 months.

 With every transaction there are key milestones, which may vary according to individual circumstances.
 They may be as follows: